Movie Review – Transformers One

 Synopsis: The untold origin story of Optimus Prime and Megatron, better known as sworn enemies, but who once were friends bonded like brothers who changed the fate of Cybertron forever.

-Plot synopsis courtesy Wikipedia: The film is set on Cybertron, a technologically advanced world powered by Energon, and reveals how the eventual leaders of the Autobots and Decepticons were once inseparable allies.
-Orion Pax (voiced by Chris Hemsworth) is a diligent Energon miner, driven by an unyielding curiosity about Cybertron’s past and the legendary Matrix of Leadership.
+The story is set on Cybertron (not Earth, a substantial departure for the franchise thus far), a technologically advanced world powered by Energon, and charts the rise of the eventual leaders of the Autobots and Decepticons, who were once inseparable allies.
+Orion Pax (voiced by Chris Hemsworth), a diligent Energon miner, is driven by an unrelenting curiosity about Cybertron’s past and the mythical Matrix of Leadership.
 His best friend, D-16 (voiced by Brian Tyree Henry), works alongside him in the mines, and the two share a brotherly bond.
-Together, they navigate the oppressive rule of Sentinel Prime (Jon Hamm), a duplicitous leader who secretly collaborates with alien invaders, the Quintessons, to maintain his dominion over Cybertron.
+Together, they endure the oppressive rule of Sentinel Prime (Jon Hamm), a once-revered leader who secretly collaborates with alien invaders, the Quintessons, to maintain his dominion over Cybertron.
 Sentinel sacrifices the well-being of the planet’s miners, stripping them of their ability to transform and suppressing their freedom in exchange for power.
-When Orion and D-16 discover evidence of Sentinel’s treachery, including his betrayal of the ancient Primes and the theft of their transformation-enabling cogs, they are thrust into a perilous journey.
-Guided by the wisdom of ancient warrior Alpha Trion (Laurence Fishburne), and joined by allies like Elita (Scarlett Johansson), Bumblebee (Keegan-Michael Key), and Jazz (Evan Michael Lee), the two attempt to expose Sentinel and restore Cybertron’s balance.
+When Orion and D-16 uncover evidence of Sentinel’s treachery – including his betrayal of the ancient Primes and the theft of their transformation-enabling cogs – they are thrust into a perilous journey.
+Guided by the wisdom of ancient warrior Alpha Trion (Laurence Fishburne) and joined by allies like Elita (Scarlett Johansson), Bumblebee (Keegan-Michael Key), and Jazz (Evan Michael Lee), the two friends attempt to expose Sentinel and restore balance to Cybertron.

 Who wrote this?